-The proton linac for FAIR is mechanically grouped in two tanks, each having a length of about 10m.
+In 2013 the final drift tube structure has been welded inside the main tanks and the preparation for copper plating has taken place.
+This paper will report on the main tuning and commission-ing steps towards that novel type of DTL and it will show the latest results measured on a fully operational CH proton cavity shortly before copper plating.
+INTRODUCTIONThe proton linac for FAIR is mechanically grouped in This paper will report on the main tuning and commissiontwo tanks, each having a length of about 10m.
 Based on the actual design the first tank will consist of 3 coupled CH-cavities.
 Between both tanks there will be a diagnostics section with a rebuncher for longitudinal beam matching.